sambacha/iearn-finance-editorial/GH_README.md

 ## Validation

-YIPs must pass some validation tests.
+YIPs MUST pass some validation tests.
 The YIP repository ensures this by running tests using [html-proofer](https://rubygems.org/gems/html-proofer) and [yip_validator](https://rubygems.org/gems/yip_validator).

 It is possible to run the YIP validator locally: